PixRO: Pixel-Distributed Rotational Odometry with Gaussian Belief Propagation: Experimental Evaluation

 \subsection{Robustness to Noise}

-The proposed \flat and \sharded configurations also handle sensor noise differently.
-Whereas in previous experiments we have used noise-free images, here we corrupt both images with zero-mean Gaussian noise with standard deviation $\sigma_n = \lbrace 0.0, 5\cdot10^{-2},10^{-1}\rbrace$.
-We consider two alternative configurations with either weak ($\sigma_R = 10^{-3}$) or strong regularization ($\sigma_R = 10^{-4}$) (other parameters as in \cref{sec:evaluation:stability}), with results depicted in \cref{fig:noise_weak_smoothness} and \cref{fig:noise_strong_smoothness}, respectively.
+The \flat and \sharded topologies also handle sensor noise differently.
+Whereas in previous experiments we have used noise-free images, here we corrupt their values (normalized in $\left[0,1\right]$) with zero-mean Gaussian noise with standard deviation $\sigma_n = \lbrace 0.0, 5\cdot10^{-2},10^{-1}\rbrace$.
+We consider two alternative configurations with either weak ($\sigma_R = 10^{-3}$) in \cref{fig:noise_weak_smoothness} or strong regularization ($\sigma_R = 10^{-4}$) in \cref{fig:noise_strong_smoothness}, leaving other parameters as in \cref{sec:evaluation:stability}.

 While the performance of the system degrades as the level of image noise increases, we observe that the \sharded topology consistently outperforms the \flat one even in the presence of the strongest noise level.
 Using a stronger regularization factor, however, helps to mitigate such detrimental effects while producing an overall better estimate as discussed in \cref{sec:evaluation:photovsregu}.
 Despite the generally poor performance of the \flat topology, it is noteworthy that adding noise slightly improves the estimation capabilities of this topology.
 This behaviour could be explained by interpreting the image noise as a way to disrupt the overconfidence of the synchronous \ac{GBP} steps, similar to improvement reported when randomly dropping messages \cite{muraiDistributedSimultaneousLocalisation2024}.